home - Electricity

 • then the surface and then the finish;

-• thereafter, the surfaces must be primed to increase adhesion.
+• thereafter, the surfaces must be treated with a primer to increase adhesion.

 The application technology can be seen in the video: